LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 the `LOGTALKPACKS` environment variable before starting Logtalk allows easy creation and switching between virtual environments.
 By using a per application settings file (or a per application environment variable definition) each application can thus use its own virtual environment.
-The directory being used can always be queried by sending the `logtalk_packs/1` message to either the `packs` or `registries` objects.

 When a virtual environment also requires a specific Logtalk version, this can be installed as a pack from the official